KuCZik/CoalDiamonds/README.md

 * Giving more XP from coal ore, when diamond was dropped (This value can be changed)
 * Launching firework when you have luck and you drop diamond from coal ore (This can be turned off)
 * You have better chance to drop diamond, when you have Fortune on your pickaxe (Adding Fortune enchant level number to base pickaxe chance value)
+* Automatic update checking (Can be disabled in config.yml file)

 ## Commands

 * /cdia - show you help
 * /cdia reload - reload config.yml
+* /cdia updatecheck - show you new version released if there is one
+* /cdia updatecheck &lt;true/false&gt; - turning update checking on and off
 * /cdia useperms &lt;true/false&gt; - turning usage of permissions on and off
 * /cdia launchfirework &lt;true/false&gt; - turning launching fireworks on and off
 * /cdia usefortune &lt;true/false&gt; - turning adding Fortune level number to base chance on and off